 Course Notes

 Please check Slack daily for class preparation materials or instructions.
-Draft lecture slides will be posted prior to class on Blackboard, and once final slides are available, you will see them from Slack.
-If you would like hard copies of slides, it will be your responsibility to print them out.
+Lecture slides and inclass worksheets will be posted on Brightspace.
+If you would like hard copies of them, it will be your responsibility to print them out.

 Copyright Notice